Imagen dinámica

 This crucial moment not only marked the beginning of a new era in comics but also demonstrated the power of collaboration and innovation.
 Joe, Norman, and Lenny were about to embark on an adventure that would not only change their lives but leave an indelible mark on the history of sequential art.
 Ready to take the leap in your artistic career?
 Find inspiration and resources here.

 When it comes to creating something revolutionary, every decision is crucial.
-And for Joe Kubert, Norman Maurer, and Lenny, the choice of character to star in the first 3D comic in history was no exception.
+And for Joe Kubert, Norman Maurer, and Lenny, choosing the character who would star in the first 3D comic in history was no exception.
 But before reaching the final decision, the team explored several options, each with its own potential and challenges.

 Interestingly, one of the first samples they made in 3D was of a Three Stooges comic.
 Why the Three Stooges, you might ask?
 The connection isn’t as far-fetched as it might seem at first glance.
 Norman Maurer already had experience working with these iconic comedians, having produced two comics based on their shorts for Jubilee Comics in 1949, where Joe worked as an editor.

 But Norman’s relationship with the Three Stooges went beyond the professional.
-In 1947, Norman had married Joan Howard, daughter of Moe Howard, one of the members of the famous comic trio.
-This personal connection would eventually lead Norman to become the manager of the Three Stooges, an association that would last his entire life.
+In 1947, Norman had married Joan Howard, daughter of Moe Howard, one of the members of the famous comedy trio.
+This personal connection would eventually lead Norman to become the Three Stooges’ manager, an association that would last his entire life.

 However, despite this strong connection and the comic potential that the Three Stooges could bring to a 3D format, the team decided to take a different path for their first official release.